 Refining and trading (Oil Products)

-We aim to create a Downstream portfolio that is more focused on larger, integrated refining and petrochemical sites that are better able to respond to tighter fuel specifications and growth opportunities.
+We aim to create a Downstream portfolio that is more focused on larger, integrated refining and petrochemical sites that are better able to respond to growth opportunities and tighter fuel specifications.

 A key part of our strategy is to divest non-core assets while selectively investing in high-growth markets.
 We have retained our larger and more integrated refineries, and our current portfolio is positioned for optimisation across the value chain.

-In Canada, we took the FID for a debottlenecking project at Scotford refinery, which will increase its hydrocracking capacity by about 20%.
-Completion is expected in 2016.
-In the Netherlands, we took the FID to build a major unit at the Pernis refinery.
+In Canada, we completed a debottlenecking project at Scotford refinery, which will increase its hydrocracking capacity by about 20%.
+In the Netherlands, we began construction of a major unit at the Pernis refinery.
 The new solvent deasphalter unit will remove heavier fractions from crude oil, allowing the refinery to upgrade a larger proportion of its oil intake into lighter, high-grade products.
-Construction work is planned to start later in 2016, subject to permit approvals, with completion expected by the end of 2018.
+Completion is expected by the end of 2018.